ColasDroin/DA_IPAC_2024/README.md

 # Status of beam-beam studies for the HL-LHC

-This repository contains the code and results for the article *Status of beam-beam studies for the high-luminosity LHC* by C. Droin & al., published in the proceedings of the 2024 International Particle Accelerator Conference (IPAC'24).
+This repository contains the code and results for the article *Status of beam-beam studies for the high-luminosity LHC* by C. Droin & al., published in the proceedings of the [2024 International Particle Accelerator Conference](https://ipac24.org/).

 ## Code structure